 - General administration like confirmation statements, annual accounts or filing resolutions

-The same applies when it comes to taxes and any dealings with the HMRC, whether it’s registering, filing or paying corporation tax or VAT, as well as PAYE registration and reports.
+The same applies when your accounting service provider files your taxes and deals with the HMRC, whether it’s registering, filing or paying corporation tax or VAT, as well as PAYE registration and reports.

 So if you’re planning on starting a limited company in the UK, remember that it’s important to understand what your company registration number is and even more important to get to grips with how, where and when to apply that CRN.